The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

-\paragraph{Duality Structure Gradient Descent} A widely used success criteria for non-convex optimization is that the algorithm yields a point where the Euclidean norm of the derivative of the objective is small.
+\paragraph{Duality Structure Gradient Descent} A widely used success criterion for non-convex optimization is that the algorithm yields a point where the Euclidean norm of the derivative of the objective is small.
+This is motivated by the fact that points where the derivative is zero are stationary points.
 It appears difficult to establish this sort of guarantee in the situation described above, where one layer at a time is updated according to a greedy criteria.
 However, the analysis becomes simpler if we are willing to adjust the geometric framework used to define convergence.
-In the geometry we introduce, the norm at each point in the parameter space is determined by the weights of the neural network, and the convergence guarantee we seek is that our algorithm generates a point with a small derivative relative to these local norms.
-This notion of success is used in the theory of non-convex optimization on manifolds \cite{boumal2016globalrates,riemannian-svrg}.
+In the geometry we introduce, the norm at each point in the parameter space is determined by the weights of the neural network, and the convergence criterion we use is that the algorithm generates a point with a small derivative as measured using the local norm.

-The geometry used in our analysis is a special case of a Finsler structure and is designed in response to the structure of the neural network, taking into account our bound on the Lipschitz constants, and our greedy 'maximum update' criterion.
-The Finsler structure encodes our algorithm in the sense that one step of the algorithm corresponds to taking a step in the steepest descent direction as defined by the Finsler structure.
-The steepest descent directions with respect to this geometry are computed by solving a secondary optimization problem at each iteration, in order to identify which layer maximizes the lower bound on the function decrease.
-Formally, the solutions to this sub-problem are represented with a duality structure, hence the title of this paper.
+Our analysis is based on a continuously varying family of norms that is designed in response to the structure of the neural network, taking into account our bound on the Lipschitz constants, and our greedy ``maximum update'' criterion.
+The family of norms encodes our algorithm in the sense that one step of the algorithm corresponds to taking a step in the steepest descent direction as defined by the family of norms.
+The steepest descent directions are computed by solving a secondary optimization problem at each iteration, in order to identify the layer maximizing the lower bound on the function decrease.
+Formally, a \textit{duality structure} represents the solutions to these sub-problems.